-One of the essential aspects of symptoms management that students learn during pharmacy practice classes is to ask patients if cough there are experiencing is ‘dry/tickly’ or ‘chesty’ and based on presenting symptoms appropriate product is recommended.
+One of the essential aspects of symptoms management that students learn during pharmacy practice classes is to ask patients if the cough there are experiencing is ‘dry/tickly’ or ‘chesty’ and based on presenting symptoms appropriate product is recommended.
 Bronchostop Cough Syrup seems to break this rule as it is marketed for both types of coughs.

-What is Bronchostop Cough Syrup used for?
+What Is Bronchostop Cough Syrup Used For?

 As taken from the product description, Bronchostop is a traditional herbal medicinal product used for the relief of coughs, including chesty coughs and dry, tickly, irritating coughs and catarrh.
 Bronchostop is based on traditional use only.

 In order to market a product as herbal medicine in the UK, one needs to apply for traditional herbal registration (THR).
-THR license is only given to products that are used minor health conditions, where medical supervision is nor required, and no claims are made as to treat major health conditions (Gov UK, 2016).
+THR license is only given to products that are used for minor health conditions, where medical supervision is not required, and no claims are made as to treat major health conditions (Gov UK, 2016).